 It is recommended that you have a follow up appointment with a doctor 3 months after commencing this medication to monitor the effectiveness, report any side effects, and continue to weigh up the risks.

 To read the patient information leaflet for this product click here

 In women receiving estrogen replacement therapy there is an increased risk of endometrial cancer which can be countered by progesterone administration.

-The recommended dose is 200 mg daily at bedtime, for twelve days in the last half of each therapeutic cycle (beginning on Day 15 of the cycle and ending on Day 26).
+The recommended dose is 200 mg (two capsules) daily at bedtime, for twelve days in the last half of each therapeutic cycle (beginning on Day 15 of the cycle and ending on Day 26).
 Withdrawal bleeding may occur in the following week.